el3um4s/strani-anelli-blog/_posts/2021/2021-12-15-7-ways-to-code-rock-paper-scissors-in-javascript/2021-12-15-7-ways-to-code-rock-paper-scissors-in-javascript.md

 Due to the way the game is built, the order of the elements of the array is always the same.
 It means that a single, well-constructed array is enough to handle all the rules.

-I can express this concept with a function similar to this:
+I can express this concept with a function similar to this one below:

 ```js
 function compare(choice1, choice2) {